madskjeldgaard/nornsgenerate/README.md

 ```
 Parameters:

-- projectname 		Project name (mandatory)
+- projectname: 		Project name (mandatory)
-- enginename 			If supplied, will create a lib directory with a SuperCollider Engine inside of it
+- enginename: 			If supplied, will create a lib directory with a SuperCollider Engine inside of it
-- -h 					Show help
+- -h: 					Show help

 ### Example
 nornsgenerate howdy TurboMegaOverdrive